noxthot/ss22_julia_workshop/pages/hpc/index.md

 x_3 + y_3 \to z_3\\
 x_4 + y_4 \to z_4
 \end{align*}
-which should look pretty familiar from the basic vector multiplication $z = x + y$.
+which should look pretty familiar from the basic vector addition $z = x + y$.
 As mentioned, modern processors have *vector units* that can deal with this kind of operation at once, basically:
 \begin{align*}
 \begin{pmatrix}
 x_1\\